sshaar/clef2020-factchecking-task5/test-input/README.md

 > 6	0.4049341374504143 <br>
 > [...]

 We have implemented some [checkers](../format_checker/main.py), but it is still the responsibility of the participants to double-check that their submissions are correct. <br>

 You should submit the zipped file via the [submission link](https://docs.google.com/forms/d/e/1FAIpQLSfsBfruzsYLg9mngQmLkKjBeyazxeAD-uknonXqJhVoozsKDg/viewform).
 <br>
-You have to submit **ONE** primary submission and you could submit up to **TWO** contrastive submissions.
+You have to submit **ONE** primary submission, and optionally you could submit up to **TWO** contrastive submissions.
 <br>
-If make multiple primary/contrastive 1/contrastive 2 submissions, only the latest ones will be considered.
+If you make multiple primary/contrastive 1/contrastive 2 submissions, only the latest one from each type will be considered.
 <br>
-The official ranking will be based on the primary submission
+The official ranking will be based on the primary submission.

-As a reminder, participants can submit predictions more than once, but only the last one before the deadline **(5 June 2020)** will be evaluated and considered as official.
+As a reminder, the participants can submit predictions more than once, but only the last one before the deadline **(5 June 2020)** will be evaluated and considered as official.